What is realistic monthly return for a Forex trader, is the question of a trader.

-Your main goal with Forex trading is to make money.
+Your main goal with Forex trading as a beginner is to make money.
 Make as much is possible and as fast is possible.

 The ultimate goal is to leave daily job and only to trade on the Forex market.